budimanjojo/home-cluster/README.md

 - [ ] Replace kubed with fluxcd envsubs
 - [x] Replace non standard versioning containers
 - [x] Use security context for permissions instead
+- [ ] Planning to use kubespray to provision cluster